Introduction and Inspirations

 Function: std::io::print

 This native function is responsible for printing content provided by the user to console/terminal.
-It can take any number arguments of any type, whether it's built-in or user-defined.
-Then it prints the string representation of such values to the console separating them by a character.
+It can take any number arguments of any type, whether it is built-in or user-defined.
+Then it prints the string representation of such values to the console separating them by a

 Usage: